Towards Streaming Perception: Benchmark Details

 \subsection{Pseudo Ground Truth}

+We use manually obtained ground-truth for bounding-box-based object detection.
+As we point out in the main text, one could make use of pseudo ground truth by simply running an (expensive but accurate) off-line detector to generate detections that could be used to evaluate on-line streaming detectors.

+Here, we analyze the effectiveness of pseudo ground truth detection as a proxy for ground-truth.
 We adopt the state-of-the-art detector --- Hybrid Task Cascade (HTC)~\cite{chen2019hybrid} for computing the offline pseudo ground truth.
-As shown in \ifstandalonesupplement Table 1 (main text), \else Table~\ref{tab:det}, \fi this detector performs reasonably well in the offline setting.
-Also, the offline performance has a considerable gap with methods in the real-time streaming setting.
-As shown in the main text, the evaluation of the same set of methods with both real and pseudo ground truth has results with a linear correlation of 0.9925.
-Therefore, our pseudo ground truth can be used to rank streaming perception algorithms.
-Note that since we have annotated the bounding boxes, {\em we use real ground truth for evaluating detection performance}.
-We use pseudo ground truth for instance segmentation evaluation, where the annotation is much more expensive (Section~\ref{app:instseg}).
+As shown in \ifstandalonesupplement Table 1 (main text), \else Table~\ref{tab:det}, \fi this offline detector dramatically outperforms all real-time streaming methods by a large margin.
+As shown in the main text, pseudo-streaming AP correlates extraordinarily well with ground-truth-streaming AP, with a normalized correlation coefficient of 0.9925.
+This suggests that pseudo ground truth can be used to rank streaming perception algorithms.

+We emphasize that since we have constructed Argoverse-HD by deliberately annotating high frame rate bounding boxes, {\em we use real ground truth for evaluating detection performance}.
+However, obtaining such high-frame-rate annotations for instance segmentation is expensive.
+Hence we make use of pseudo ground-truth instance masks (provided by HTC) to benchmark streaming instance segmentation (Section~\ref{app:instseg}).